-The catechins in green tea help to increase your energy level and enhances the endurance capacity.
+Unlike coffee, green tea also contains an amino acid called L-theanine, which has a calming effect on the body and can prevent the jittery feeling that can come with caffeine consumption.
+The catechins in green tea help to increase your energy level and enhances your endurance capacity.
 As a result, you feel energetic and active the whole day.

-As we discussed above that the green tea undergoes minimal processing which results in more antioxidants and nutrients in it.
-Here are few benefits of green tea for hairs:
+As we discussed above green tea undergoes minimal processing which results in more antioxidants and nutrients in it.
+Here are a few benefits of green tea for hair:

 1. Prevents Hair Loss:

-Green tea has antioxidants as well as caffeine in it which helps in reducing hair loss which leads to improve hair thickness.
-The studies shows that DTH harmones are responsible for hairloss and thinning.
-The caffine present in green tea blocks the DTH which helps in reducing the hairfall.
+Green tea has antioxidants as well as caffeine in it which helps in reducing hair loss which leads to improved hair thickness.
+The studies show that DTH hormones are responsible for hair loss and thinning.
+The caffeine present in green tea blocks the DTH which helps in reducing hair fall.

 2. Strengthen Hair:

-The green tea contains theanine and panthenol which helps in strengthen the hairs and help in preventing split ends.
+Green tea contains theanine and panthenol which helps in strengthening the hairs and helps in preventing split ends.
 Many shampoos and conditioners use Panthenol as an ingredient.

 3. Gives Shine to the Hair:

-The green tea seals the moisture of hairs and adds shine and luster to the hair.
-The Vitamin C present in green tea also helps in preventing the dullness of hairs.
+Green tea seals the moisture of hair and adds shine and luster to the hair.
+The Vitamin C present in green tea also helps in preventing the dullness of hair.

 4. Prevents Hair from sun damage:

-The natural Vitamin C present in green tea helps hair from being damaged from the
+The natural Vitamin C present in green tea helps hair from being damaged by the

-Read More, best essential oils for hair growth
+Read More, about the best essential oils for hair growth

-Green Tea has many good properties that make it a best beverage for skin health.
-Here we are listing a few benefits of green tea for skin.
+Green Tea has many good properties that make it the best beverage for skin health.
+Here we are listing a few benefits of green tea for the skin.

 1. Help reduce dark circles

 Green tea contains tannins and caffeine in a proper balance.
-Consuming green tea and applying it on your face can help you reduce dark circles and puffiness around your eyes.
-The caffeine in green tea shrinks the blood vessels and decrease their dilation under the areas thus, reducing the dark spots.
+Consuming green tea and applying it to your face can help you reduce dark circles and puffiness around your eyes.
+The caffeine in green tea shrinks the blood vessels and decreases their dilation under the areas thus, reducing the dark spots.

 2. Reduce Irritation, Redness, and Swelling

 The Polyphenols present in Green tea damage bacterial membranes and fight against infection.
-This makes it a powerful antibacterial agent for treating acne and uncloging pores.
+This makes it a powerful antibacterial agent for treating acne and unclogging pores.